PeterShinners/comp/design/type.md

 In shape definitions, unit tags serve as type annotations.
 A leaf unit like meter provides a default for plain values and a conversion target.
 A family tag like length requires values already have a unit in that family.
-Units combine with checks and lists — the shape specifies the unit, checks constrain the value, lists specify cardinality.
+Units combine with guards and lists — the shape specifies the unit, guards constrain the value, lists specify cardinality.

-Units are separate from constraint checks and lists.
+Units are separate from constraint guards and lists.
 These concepts can be combined with together, see the [Shape Documentation](shape.md) for details.

 ```comp